 The spinning gyroscope provides the first component — angular momentum.
 This vector of angular momentum should be perpendicular to the lines of the electric field.
 Earth happens to be an asymmetric (spherical) capacitor, as required by the Biefeld-Brown effect.

-Except in magnetic pole regions, Earth’s magnetic field lines are generally perpendicular to Earth’s electric field lines, as required by the Minkowski-Feigel effect.
+Except in magnetic pole regions, Earth’s magnetic field lines are generally perpendicular to Earth’s electric field lines.

 Let’s summarize the above example.